 Did you ever notice how a hot or a cold can be determined almost immediately, or how accurate doctors are when they are reading a body temperature?
-The NCERT book Curiosity simplifies these day-to-day mysteries through a clear, interactive, and engaging manner in Class 6 Science Chapter 7 -Temperature and Its Measurement.
+The NCERT book Curiosity simplifies these day-to-day mysteries through a clear, interactive, and engaging manner in Class 6 Science Chapter 7 - Temperature and its Measurement.
 The chapter defines temperature, goes through measuring heat and demonstrates the proper use of a thermometer to students.
 You will also get to know about the Celsius and Fahrenheit scales, the proper method of recording temperature and also the distinction between clinical and laboratory thermometers.

 This Story also Contains

-The NCERT Solutions Class 6 Science Chapter 7 by Careers360 are well-designed to enable students to gain adequate knowledge about every topic.
-The solutions will provide step-by-step solutions to any question in the textbook, accompanied by clear explanations, examples of practical problems, and simple vocabulary.
+The NCERT Solutions for Class 6 Science Chapter 7 - Temperature and its Measurement by Careers360 are well-designed to enable students to gain adequate knowledge about every topic.
+These NCERT solutions will provide step-by-step solutions to any question in the textbook, accompanied by clear explanations, examples of practical problems, and simple vocabulary.
 They are aligned with the new CBSE Class 6 Science curriculum (2025-26) under the NEP 2020.
-These NCERT solutions are ideal to students practising school exams, class tests, and Olympiads.
+These NCERT Solutions for Class 6 Science Chapter 7 - Temperature and its Measurement are ideal for students practising school exams, class tests, and Olympiads.
 To understand how a thermometer functions, the boiling and freezing points of water, or the correct way of noting a temperature, these solutions will build a better conception of science and increase confidence in your studies.

-NCERT Solutions of Class 6 Science chapter 7 Temperature and its Measurement should be a core book of study material by anyone who studies the topic.
+NCERT Solutions of Class 6 Science chapter 7 Temperature and its Measurement should be a core book of study material for anyone who studies the topic.
 It provides thorough answers to all textbook questions, which are simple and made easy to understand and how temperature is quantified and compared.
-All of the information on thermometers, temperature scales, and measurement methods have been explained in simple terms so that students can quickly revise or prepare to take an exam.
+All of the information on thermometers, temperature scales, and measurement methods has been explained in simple terms so that students can quickly revise or prepare to take an exam.

 Question 1.
 The normal temperature of a healthy human being is close to.........